Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Sukhumvit is also home to some red light district hotspots, like Soi Cowboy and Nana Plaza.
 And if you’re into shopping, there are plenty of great neighborhoods around.

 The biggest drawback?
 It can be more expensive here.
-Also, Bangkok has a lot of sex tourists, and while they’re in every neighborhood, quite a few of them tend to congregate in Sukhumvit.
+Also, Bangkok has a lot of sex tourists, and while you can find them in every neighborhood, quite a few of them tend to congregate in Sukhumvit.
 Seeing older Western men with Thai women barely out of their teens is just part of visiting the city, but you may prefer to hang out where this scene is not as prevalent.

 Best Sukhumvit Hotels: